 To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

-1873 By this year a number of German Lutheran families arrived in Kansas, purchased prime agricultural land and established homes in the Spring Valley township of McPherson County.
-Originally immigrating from the German Confederation, the Kingdom of Prussia and the German Empire some had served in the American Civil War of 1861-1865.
-The Spring Valley Post Office was established one mile south of the present church, which is seven miles south and one mile west of Canton.
-This is early in the development of the area as railroads would not reach the present site of Canton until 1879 and the town of Galva was not established until 1887.
-Two important trails, the Santa Fe and the California or Arkansas, passed through the settlement area.
-The ghost town of Empire, 4 miles west and 3 miles north of the present church, at the junction of these two trails, did not have a permanent structure built until 1871, as a re-supply store that stood at the ford of Salt creek.
-These German Lutheran families were the pioneer settlers and essential to the development of the McPherson County economy.
+1873 By this year several German Lutheran families had arrived in Kansas, purchased or rented prime agricultural land and made their homes in the Spring Valley Township of McPherson County.
+Some immigrated to Kansas directly from Europe, while in other instances they arrived from the surrounding States.
+The Spring Valley Post Office was one mile south of the present church, which is seven miles south and one mile west of Canton.
+This was early in the development of the area.
+Railroads would not reach the present site of Canton until 1879 and the town of Galva became incorporated in 1887.
+Two important western expansion and trading trails, the Santa Fe and the Cherokee, passed through the Spring Valley settlement area and converged at the Running Turkey Creek crossing.
+The ghost town of Empire, 4 miles west and 3 miles north of the present church, at the junction of these two trails, did not have a permanent structure built until 1871, as a re-supply store that stood at the ford of Running Turkey creek.
+These German Lutheran families were pioneer settlers and essential to the development of the McPherson County economy.

-In this same year, the Reverend P.F German of Topeka came to this area and conducted Lutheran services on two successive Sundays.
-Shortly thereafter, six German Lutheran families banded together for the purpose of establishing a congregation.
+This same year, the Reverend P.F German of Topeka came to this area and conducted Lutheran services on two successive Sundays.
+Six German Lutheran families soon banded together for the purpose of establishing a congregation.

-About this time the Lutheran Church Missouri Synod (LCMS) commissioned Reverend J. Hoffmann as Missionary-at-large for Western Kansas.
-He established his headquarters in Hutchinson.
+About this time the Lutheran Church Missouri Synod (LCMS) commissioned Reverend J. Hoffmann as missionary-at-large for Western Kansas.
+He was headquartered in Hutchinson.
 This Lutheran group at Spring Valley, together with a group from Superior (now Inman) extended a call to Reverend J. Hoffmann.
 God moved him to accept.

-Twenty-three miles away to the west the members at Inman had planned to build a parsonage, but for some reason did not carry out their plans.
+Twenty-three miles away to the west the members at Inman desired to build a parsonage, but for some reason did not carry out their plans.
 Pastor Hoffman and his family lived in the homes of the members in the Spring Valley community.
 Before long the congregation at Spring Valley built a two-room house for their pastor and his family on a five-acre tract of land which was presented to the congregation by Geo.
 Schneider, a member.
 The location was one mile south and one mile east of the present church, at the current location of the small German Evangelical Lutheran Cemetery.
 This location is just south of where the middle fork of Emma Creek crosses 27th Ave, about 1/4 mile south of Chisholm Rd, just inside Meridian Township.
-Pastor Hoffmann also held services in Newton, KS a number of times.
+Here a small church building was erected, a cemetery was laid out and burials took place.
+Pastor Hoffmann also held services in Newton.

-1879 Reverend C. Wuensch accepted a call to Immanuel, however, in less than a year he accepted a call to Nebraska.
+1879 Reverend C. Wuensch accepted a call to Immanuel, however, in less than a year he left, after he accepted a call to Nebraska.

-1881 Under the leadership of Missionary G. Toenjes, the congregation called Reverend J.H.F.
-Hoyer, who was ordained and installed on July 31.
+1881 Under the leadership of the Lutheran Missionary G. Toenjes, the congregation called the candidate, Mr. J.H.F.
+Hoyer.
+He was ordained and installed on July 31 as the Reverend JHF Hoyer.
 The congregation was incorporated under the laws of the State of Kansas.
-In November Mr. William Boesker offered 10 acres of land as his contribution toward the building program of the church.
+In November Mr. William Boesker offered 10 acres of land as his contribution toward the building program of the church, and the congregation of loyal Lutherans accepted with gratitude.
 This land was 7 miles south and 1 mile west of Canton.
+Contributions quickly accumulated to $665, which were used to build a parsonage of 16 X 26 ft and an addition of 16 X 16 ft for a school and educational purposes.
+The building was completed for $616.41, with the remaining funds used to build a barn.

-1882 This year a cemetery was laid out on the southwest corner of the property and dedicated with fitting ceremonies.
-One member, who had been buried at the German Evangelical Lutheran Cemetery, one mile east and one and a quarter mile south of our present cemetery, was moved into lot 63 at our current cemetery.
-This was Adelhide (Gerken) Grother who was born 6-20-1834 and died 8-28-1876.
+1882 A cemetery was laid out on the southwest corner of the new property and dedicated with fitting ceremonies.
+One member, Adelhide (Gerken) Grother - born 6-20-1834 / died 8-28-1876 - previously buried at the German Evangelical Lutheran Cemetery, was reinterred into lot 63 of the new church cemetery.

-During the first years, public worship services were held in both the Spring Valley and the Meridian public school houses.
+During the first years, public worship services were held in the townships' (Spring Valley and Meridian) public school houses.

-1885 In January the congregation voted to build a church and gathered pledges.
+1885 In January, the congregation voted to build a church and gathered pledges.
 The first church building was dedicated July 19.
-The cost was $1,660.18 with a wood frame structure of 30 x 50 feet and vestibule of 10 x 10 feet.
+The cost was $1,660.18 with a wood frame structure of 30 x 50 feet, with 16 ft tall sides and a vestibule of 10 x 10 feet.

 1886 The thriving congregation officially joined the Lutheran Church Missouri Synod (LCMS), a conservative Lutheran body organized in Chicago in 1847.